Head lice infestations: A clinical update

 CPS COMMUNITY PAEDIATRICS COMMITTEE

-Members: Carl Cummings MD (Chair), Umberto Cellupica MD (Board Representative), Sarah Gander MD, Alisa Lipson MD, Julia Orkin MD, Larry Pancer MD, Anne Rowan-Legg MD (past member)
+Members: Carl Cummings MD (Chair), Umberto Cellupica MD (past Board Representative), Tara Chobotok MD, Sarah Gander MD, Alisa Lipson MD, Marianne McKenna MD (Board Representative), Julia Orkin MD, Larry Pancer MD, Anne Rowan-Legg MD (past member)

 Liaison: Krista Baerg MD, CPS Community Paediatrics Section